What is Circular Fashion? How to Sustainably Close the Loop

 To help address this, Tonlé runs their Open Closet: a store for pre-loved Tonlé pieces.
 People can trade in their used clothes which are resold, repaired, or turned into new pieces.
 It’s not only a wonderful way to reduce waste and keep clothing in the cycle but also a way to get a beautiful Tonlé garment at a lower price point, win-win!

-Waste is essentially part of all stages of clothing manufacturing and use (even while wearing and washing our garments we’re shedding tiny bits of waste ).
-Unfortunately, the faster and cheaper garments are to produce, the less ability and incentive there is to reduce or recover that waste and bring it back into the cycle.
+Waste is unfortunately part of all stages of clothing manufacturing and use (even while wearing and washing our garments we’re shedding tiny bits of waste ).
+However the faster and cheaper garments are, the less ability and incentive there is to reduce or recover that waste and bring it back into the cycle.

-One example of how the industry has changed for the worse: traditionally fabric cutting would be optimized to use the least material possible (patterns were carefully jigsawed together to reduce waste and fabric costs), however this takes more time and with the speed of fashion now, it’s more important for factories to get the pieces cut as quickly as possible instead of efficiently using the fabric.
+One example of how fast fashion has changed the industry for the worse: traditionally fabric cutting was always optimized to use the least material possible (patterns were carefully jigsawed together to reduce waste and fabric costs), however this takes more time and with the speed of fashion now, factories need to get the pieces cut as quickly as possible instead of efficiently using the fabric.
 Tonlé founder Rachel Faller said they often find huge offcut pieces leftover from brands — enough to cut long dresses or multiple garments from!

 Rachel also told me about how a lot of the deadstock materials come from factories over-ordering, (but not at the fault of the factory).
 Due to the quick production pace, factories don’t have time to order the appropriate amount of fabric after getting all the finalized numbers and info from the brand, like they would have pre-fast fashion.
 Instead they need to have enough fabric on hand to immediately meet the demands of the brand, because saying, “we can’t do that” or “it will take longer” could mean a lost contract, not being able to pay wages, and the brand going to another factory.